Western Loop

 click on image to enlarge

-They even have an annual Best Meat Pie contests, and the winning bakeries display their award certificates with pride.
+All States have have annual "Best Meat Pie" competitions and the winning bakeries display their award certificates with pride.

 A pie is about the size of your hand, with a short-crust pastry base and a puff-pasty top, filled with hot chunky beef swimming in a thick gooey gravy.
 Pure bliss.